Surbhi-Kohli/JSModulesAndWebpack/Webpack/7StartingOutRight.md

 ```
 //webpack.config.js

-module.exports={}
+//module.exports={}
    //webpack can take an object as a default export for the module ,
    //but it can also take a function that returns an object
-   ///This syntax can be used when we want to pass variables from cli to webpack config file
+   ///
 module.exports=()=>{
   return{
-     Output:{
-       filename:"bundle.js"
+     output:{
+       filename:"bundle.js"//now ur bundled code will be in dist/bundle.js
      }
   }
 }

 ```
+You can pass variables from cli to webpack config file
 ### Passing variable to webpack config
 How to access environment variables from the command line?